Education & Resources

-For more tips, please see the Federal Trade Comission's information about Identity Theft: What To Know - What To Do
+For more tips, please see the Federal Trade Commission's information about Identity Theft: What To Know - What To Do

 Avoid Other Fraud Scams

-According to a recent Nilson report, global card fraud will reach amost $43.8 billion in 2018.
-Don't fall victim to a scam that could cost you.
 By understanding some of the scams that are out there, you are better able to protect yourself.
-Here are CO-OP Financial Services list of most prevelant financial scams:
+Here are CO-OP Financial Services list of most prevalent financial scams:

 1. Gift cards, secret shoppers and the allure of fake offers